Crossbar Generation Tool

 stub | optional | python Bool | Real node or stub.
 Stubs only occupy address ranges |

-Address configuration
+Address configurations

 Device Node address configuration.
 It contains the base address and the size in bytes.